eliyetres/aics-project/notes/README.md

 Method: train an image caption model but on movie titles. input visual features from resenet, regenerate the title.

-Instead of focusing on improving the model, discuss the problems with currect image captioning objective function.
+Instead of focusing on improving the model, discuss the problems with current image captioning objective function over tokens (-log P(y_i)).
 Discuss, ideas about what would be required in the model to have creative movie title generation system?